CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

 .. important::
    **After this staep please wait when you will get approved by administrator!**

-After you had been approved, you will receive an email, where you will need simply to click a link:
+After your request is approved, you will receive an email, where you will need simply to click a link:

 .. image:: _static/cc-email.png
    :alt:  Example of email you should receive after registration.
    :width: 50%
    :align: center

 Voila!
-Now you can start directly use Opendata Coffea-Casa.
-Click here to "Authorized Users Only: Sign in with OAuth 2.0":
+Now you can login to Opendata Coffea-Casa.
+Click on "Authorized Users Only: Sign in with OAuth 2.0":

 .. image:: _static/cc-enter.png
    :alt:  Start directly use Opendata Coffea-Casa: click here to "Authorized Users Only: Sign in with OAuth 2.0".